bobjolliffe/dhis2-tools-ng/README.md

 +----------+---------+---------------------+------+------------+-----------+
 ```

-You should now be able to access your system by going to https://<your_domain_name>.
+You should now be able to access your system by going to htt://<your_domain_name>.
 You shoud
 see the default apache2 landing page (more on how to change this below).

+8. Setting up SSL/TLS
+The reverse proxy has a configuration file which is setup
+to use SSL/TLS certificates from letsencrypt.org.
+Previously
+this was part of the automatic install, but we decided to
+make it a seperate step so that users can verify that their
+infrastructure is working properly before attempting to
+acquite the letsencrypt certificate.
+To install:

+8.1 Check with your browser that you can access the default apache2 landing page at http:///your fqdn>.
+Only if this is is successful proceed to ...

+8.2  Run sudo ./ssl_setup.sh to run certbot to fetch and install your ssl certificate.

 If you encountered errors during the install, the easiest way to restart is just to run
 `./delete_all.sh`.
 This will wipe all your containers and you can try again.